• Skip to main content

 the shrine near the cave mouth is dedicated to Worship Maheswara God

-The shrine near the cave mouth is dedicated to Worship Maheswara God.
+The shrine near the cave mouth is dedicated to the Worship of the Maheswara God.
+Photo by Wira Tour Bali

 The Temple Ceremony (Piodalan): A Cultural Experience